Bhalia wheat: Location

 Bhal region is situated between Ahmedabad and Bhavnagar districts where this wheat are cultivated starting much before independence of India.
 They are widely cultivated in Dhandhuka, Dholka and Bavla talukas of Ahmedabad district; Limbdi of Surendranagar district; Vallabhipur of Bhavnagar district; Tarapur and Khambhat of Anand district; Matar of Kheda district; Jambusar and Vagra of Bharuch district.

 Bhalia Wheat were registered as Geographic Indication in 2011 with help of state-run Gujarat Agro Industries Corporation and Anand Agricultural University.
 They are widely used for preparing semolina which is used for making pasta, macaroni, pizza, spaghetti, vermicelli, noodles etc. Gujarat Wheat-1, a variety of Bhalia Wheat, is popular in Gujarat.

 Production

 The sowing starts in late October to the first week of November after rain water gets drained to the gulf.
 The produce is reaped in March — April.
 Every year 1.7 to 1.8 Lakh (170,000 to 180,000 MT) of wheat is produced across 2 lakh hectares.
 Bhalia wheat does not require irrigation or rain as they are cultivated on conserved soil moisture.

 Nutrition

-Bhalia Wheat are rich in gluten, a type of amino acid.
+Bhalia Wheat is rich in gluten, a type of amino acid.
 It is also rich in protein.
 It has high amount of carotene and has low absorption of water.